-The historic New Standard mining claims consist of three (3) Lode Mining Claims which cover 60 acres of mineral property including a documented Millsite and substantial tailings and waste dumps.
+The historic New Standard mining property consists of three (3) Lode Mining Claims which cover 60 acres of mineral property.
+The property includes the bulk of the Mineral Zone and Dome City which is a documented Mill site and substantial tailings and waste dumps.
 Located 17 miles east of Parker, AZ. in the Cienega Mining District which is known and documented to have produced over 11,000 ounces of gold prior to 1941.

 The mines in the area produce native gold in quartz in pocket deposits.
 The mines are also known for copper deposits in the form of azurite and malachite.
 There are also reports of wide veins of nearly pure, deep blue copper.

 The New Standard consists of a series of adits, shafts and prospects and a large milling area where substantial tailings are still visible.
 The mines have been well documented for mineral value but not worked since at least 1921 due to financial and legal constraints on the Arizona Standard Mining Company who held the claims for nearly 50 years.
 Surveyors located two accessible portals on the property and a number of other collapsed portals and small prospects.

 The Property has been broken up into two distinct deposits, known as Mineral Zone and Dome City, these are both dome type extrusions and are clearly defined on the ground and via overhead views.